libasoles/witchcraft-potions/README.md

 There's a `types.ts` file where you can see the above.
 It might call your attention that also the number of potions is constrained to be between 1 and 5.
 That's helpful for the algorithm as it works with a limited number of potions (5) and typescript has to acknowledge that as well.

 The store is written with `Zustand`and deserves a few comments.
-First, I'm using `Immer` so I can pretend I'm mutating state while under the hood Immer is maintaining inmutability.
+First, I'm using `Immer` so I can pretend I'm mutating state while under the hood Immer is maintaining immutability.
 If you are not familiar with Zustand, the reducers might look a bit busy but that could be improved as soon as state grows and store separates in slices.

 I'm exporting two custom hooks from there and not the store itself.
 That provides the clients only what they need.

 `usePotionQuantifier` works almost like `useState`.
 It provides the current amount of a given potion, and a mean to update that amount.
-Note that I'm _currying_ the update function so the client can pick a quantifier for a given potion instead of dealing with the whole stock.

 You'll see there's a mock for the store inside `__mocks__` folder.
 That will take care of cleaning up the store after each test run.

-Now, a comment about the _components_ folder.
+Now, a comment about the *components* folder.
 I create a folder for each component, and inside that folder I put the component itself, the styles, the tests, hooks and whatever is directly related to the component.